kronn/log-without-upsetting-your-team/intro/01_title.md

 * One bug got squashed.

-* This is the last slide I will read completely
+* This is the last slide I will read completely.